FUminlee/DePTH2-Analysis/README.md

 This repository focuses on the further development and analysis of the DePTH model, including:
 1. **Confounding Factors Analysis**
    - Analysis of factors such as:
-     - TCR generation probability
+     - TCR Generation Probability
-     - CDR3 length
+     - CDR3 Length

 2. **DePTH 2.0 Enhancements**
    - Updates and improvements to the original DePTH model for better performance and usability.